Eating Room Red

 33%

 In HSL coordinates, Eating Room Red sits at hue 0°, saturation 64%, and lightness 33%.
-That places it among the warm tones with high saturation, close to the RAL reference None.
-UK heritage-paint specialists such as Farrow and Ball Exterior Eggshell, Little Greene Masonry Paint, Sandtex 365 offer breathable masonry and eggshell formulations in this colour family — the closest matches available without a bespoke tint.
+That places it among the warm and welcoming tones with high saturation.
+Interior paint lines such as Farrow & Ball Modern Emulsion, Little Greene Intelligent Matt, Dulux Heritage carry this colour in matte and eggshell finishes with excellent scrubbability.

-The mathematical complement (180° across the hue wheel) lands on a pale cyan — best reserved for a small accent such as a door or mailbox rather than the main field.
-The existing accent of Wimborne White (#F5EDD8) sits at a controlled contrast ratio that grounds the composition without breaking it up.
+The mathematical complement (180° across the hue wheel) lands on a pale cyan - best reserved for a small accent such as a cushion, artwork, or side piece.
+The existing accent of Wimborne White (#F5EDD8) on the trim, ceiling, picture rail sits at a controlled contrast ratio that grounds the composition without breaking it up.

 Expert Tips